Guidance for Web Developers

 Federal Section 508 Electronic and Information Technology Accessibility Standards, Web-based intranet and internet information and applications (36 CFR § 1194.22)

 Section 7.1.2 of IT Policy 1210 requires conformance to the Federal Section 508 Electronic and Information Technology Accessibility Standards, Web-based intranet and internet information and applications (36 CFR § 1194.22).
-These Standards have a very useful guide as supporting material.
+These Standards have a very useful overview and guide as supporting material.

 Besides adhering to the provisions specified in section 7.1 of IT Policy 1210, best practices for web developers include the following.